goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

 Now, when we click on the element, it'll be crossed out.
 Cool!
 Try adding some items and crossing them out in your browser.

+## 8. Delete Items

-9. Finally, we need to be able to delete list items.
+Finally, we need to be able to delete list items.
 This will be a very similar action to crossing list items off.
 In fact, it'll be nearly identical once we've added a delete button.
 Try figuring it out, and if you can't, come back and follow along.

 First we need a delete button.
 Add it after the list item like so: